 Best Things To See and Do in Paris (on your second visit)

 I didn’t think it was possible to fall more in love with Paris but my second visit proved that you certainly can.
-During my dazzling trip to Paris, I visited some incredible museums, sampled more than my fair share of pastries, hit up a jazz bar and casually and lovingly explored the beautiful streets of La Marais and found myself sitting here writing a second love letter to Paris.
+During my dazzling trip to Paris, I visited some awe-inspiring museums, sampled more than my fair share of pastries, familiarised myself with Paris's trendy jazz scene and lovingly explored the beautiful streets of La Marais and found myself sitting here writing a second love letter to Paris.

 Underground Jazz at Cafe du 38 Riv

 Descend into Cafe du 38 Riv, the subterranean jazz bar in the heart of La Marais, for a truly authentic Parisian jazz experience.
 It may be unassuming at street level but descending the darkened stairwell of the 12th century vaulted cellar will find you immersed in the sound of energetic piano, drums and double bass.
 It’s a compact space with just a few seats placed in front of the band and a cosy bar tucked into the far left corner of the cellar.
 A jam session at this underground jazz cafe is an intimate and immersive experience you won’t want to miss.

 Walking around La Marais and Sentier

 On a first trip to Paris, you’re likely to spend some time exploring Montmartre (home to the Sacre Coeur) and the 1st arrondissement as they make their way around the Sacre Coeur and The Louvre.
 During a second visit, travellers would do well to home in on La Marais and Sentier that you’ll gaze upon some of Paris’s lesser known attractions.
 From the immense Saint Denis Porte arch and Paris’s shortest street (Rue des Degrees) to the quiet arcade of Passage du Grand-Cerf and the lively cafes and restaurants of Rue Montorgueil - there’s no better way to get acquainted with Paris than by casually strolling through its quieter neighbourhoods.

 Choux pastries at Odette Paris